gaultier/blog/a_million_ways_to_data_race_in_go.md

 Furthermore, as mentioned in the previous section, some types from the standard library or third-party libraries do not implement a deep `Clone()` function and contain private fields which prevent us from implementing that ourselves.

-Again, I think Rust's API for a mutex is better because a Rust mutex wraps the data it protects and thus it is harder to have decorrelated lifetimes for the data and the mutex.
+Again, I think Rust's API for a mutex is better because a Rust mutex wraps the data it protects and thus it is harder to have uncorrelated lifetimes for the data and the mutex.

 Go's mutex API likely could not have been implemented this way since it would have required generics which did not exist at the time.
 But as of today: it could.